5 Insights from Retail Week's Interiors Summit

 2. Customers don't always know what they need when they come to store, so stores need to provide insights that inspire confidence.

-3. Innovation is beyond transaction; retail needs to look at new ways to inspire customers so that they love to be in store.
+3. Innovation is beyond transaction; retail needs to look at new ways to inspire customers through the use of experiential retail so that they love to be in-store.

 4. Designing from the ground up can enable a consideration of community needs in order to create truly engaging spaces.